 We analyzed the effect of non-zero refractory periods on the previous results.
-We added a 1ms or a 5ms refractory period to each of the LIF-neurons.
-Then, we repeated the same simulations as before.
-Results are summarized in figure 23.
+We repeated the same simulations as before but added a 1ms or a 5ms refractory period to each of the LIF-neurons.
+Results are summarized in figure 14.
 Results change very little for a refractory period of 1ms, especially for large noise values.
 For a refractory period of 5ms resulting coding fraction is lower for almost all noise values.
 Paradoxically, for high frequencies in smallband signals and very small noise, coding fraction actually is larger for 5ms refractory period than for 1ms.
+[DH: Needs plots!]
 In spite of this, coding fraction is still largest for the LIF-ensembles without refractory period.